chalvorson/mping/README.md

 To ping until interrupted (ie. Ctrl-C), use -c 0
 > python mping.py -c 0 192.168.1.1 1.1.1.1

+**Note:** You may omit the -c and it will ping the IPs 5 times by default.

 The app depends on three main libraries.
 - [Rich](https://rich.readthedocs.io/en/latest/) ([PyPI](https://pypi.org/project/rich/))
 - [Pythonping](https://github.com/alessandromaggio/pythonping) ([PyPI](https://pypi.org/project/pythonping/))